-Objectives, along with the implementation of the initiatives, are monitored by the Nomination & Remuneration Committee and the Board.
-The Chief Executive Officer has primary responsibility for the successful execution of the Diversity Policy and the associated initiatives.
+Objectives, along with the implementation of the initiatives, are monitored by the Nomination & Remuneration Committee.
+The Chief Executive Officer and the General Manager Human Resources have primary responsibility for the successful execution of the Diversity Policy and the associated initiatives.